acl-org/eacl-2024/_pages/calls/demos.md

 ## Best Demo Award

 As in previous years, EACL 2021’s demo track will feature a Best Demo Award.
 We hope to encourage researchers to make their code publicly available and in the form of an easy-to-use, runnable system.

 ## Submissions Procedure

 Proposals should be submitted by January 15, 2021 using the EACL 2021 START web page for Demos: <https://www.softconf.com/eacl2021/demos/>.

 Submissions will be evaluated on the basis of their relevance to computational linguistics, innovation, scientific contribution, presentation, and user friendliness, as well as potential logistical constraints.

+## Rewiewing Policy

+Reviewing will be single-blind, so authors do not need to conceal their identity.
+The paper should include the authors’ names and affiliations.
+Self-references are also allowed.
+No embargo period is required.

 ## Other Details